-Team Phloem development: Ji-Yun Kim (group leader), Diana Weidauer (Lab manager), Shahrzad Kasmaei (MS student)
+Team Phloem development: Ji-Yun Kim (group leader), Diana Weidauer (Lab manager), Shahrzad Kasmaei (MS student), Marcela Renger (MS student)

-Team ERC: Manuel Miras (group leader), Mathieu Pottier (postdoc), Moritz Schladt (postdoc), Jona Eijke (graduate student)
+Team ERC: Lena Goedecke (project coordinator) Manuel Miras (group leader), Mathieu Pottier (postdoc), Moritz Schladt (postdoc), Jona Eijke (graduate student), Ronja Lange (technician)

 Team Signaling: Michael Wudick (group leader), Tom Kleist (postdoc), Cosima Sies (technician), Fatiha Atanjaoui (graduate student), Marcel Dickmanns (graduate student), Kristin Rang (MS student)